Home / Requirements / Requirements for Building a SaaS Business – Key Steps for Development & Growth

 Dollars and Cents: Revenue Models

-There are various ways to structure your revenue model – subscription-based, per-user, per-feature – each with its own pros and cons.
-What’s important is that your model aligns with your customers’ needs and the value you provide.
+There are various ways to structure your revenue model—subscription-based, per-user, or per-feature—each with its own pros and cons.
+What’s important is that your model aligns with the needs of the customers you provide.

-Continuously track your financial metrics to ensure you’re on the path to profitability, and be adaptive with your revenue model as your SaaS evolves.
+Continuously track your financial metrics to ensure you’re on the path of profitability, and be adaptive with your revenue model as your SaaS evolves.

 Team Building and Talent Acquisition: The Human Connection

-Identify the key roles that are essential for your SaaS to function – developers, marketers, salespeople, customer support, etc. Seek out individuals who not only possess the necessary skills but also fit well within the company culture and can contribute to the team dynamic.
+Identify the key roles essential for your SaaS – developers, marketers, salespeople, customer support, etc. Seek out individuals who possess the necessary skills, fit well within the company culture, and can contribute to the team dynamic.

 Avoid the temptation to scale too quickly.
 A small, dedicated team can often outperform a larger, disjointed one.